NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Security Guidelines--DOCID43/API--DOCID78.md

 Then you can restart your apache service with ``` sudo service apache2 restart ```

-The default Apache installation in Debian permits users to publish content under the $HOME/public_html.
+The default Apache installation in Debian permits users to publish content under the '$HOME/public_html'.
 This content can be retrieved remotely using an URL such as: http://your_apache_server/~user.

-You can restrict the default configuration by editing /etc/apache2/mods-enabled/userdir.conf
+You can restrict the default configuration by editing '/etc/apache2/mods-enabled/userdir.conf'

-You can also make sure the permission of log files can only be read/write by required user and groups.
+You can also make sure the permission of log files can only be read/write by the required user and groups.
 The default permission for the log files may be readable by anyone.

-By default, Apache web files are located under /var/www.
+By default, Apache web files are located under /'var/www'.
 The default file provides some hints on the system like what is the operating system.
 You should substitute the default web pages with your own.

-to further harder the Apache security, you can run Apache by chroot.
+To further strengthen the Apache security, you can run Apache by chroot.
 See this [instruction][chroot] to set up Apache.

 ## Keep System Update to Date

-In debian/ubuntu, you run ``` sudo apt-get update ``` regularly to keep system security patch update to date.
+In debian/ubuntu, you run ``` sudo apt-get update ``` regularly to keep system security patch up to date.

 ## Setup Local Firewall

 A local firewall can also be installed with filtering rules to protect access to the system.
-You can use iptable tools to create rules to filter network traffic.
+You can use IPtable tools to create rules to filter network traffic.
 It is advised to use Security Group to manage which ports to open as it is simple to do.
 The below only provides basic introduction to IPtables, for more information, please refer to IPtables [MAN page][iptables].

 To list all current rules, execute:  ``` sudo iptables --list ```

 By default, the IPtables defines 3 chains.
-The INPUT Chain is for incoming traffic , the Forward Chain is for forwarded traffic and the OUTPUT Chain is for outgoing traffic.
+The INPUT Chain is for incoming traffic, the Forward Chain is for forwarded traffic and the OUTPUT Chain is for outgoing traffic.
 Which chains you need to add rules depends on what traffic you want to filter.